gradle/develocity-api-samples/README.md

 This builds and installs the program into `build/install/gradle-enterprise-api-samples`.
 You can use the `build/install/gradle-enterprise-api-samples/bin/gradle-enterprise-api-samples` script to run the sample.

+### Note on JDK11

+Due to a change in the [openapi generator project](https://github.com/gradle/gradle-enterprise-api-samples/pull/74)  JDK 11 is required to build the samples.
+The clients still work using java 8
 ## How to run

 A Gradle Enterprise access key with the “Export build data via the API” permission is required.